Roasted Vegetable Chorizo & Feta Salad

 • Prepare the remaining salad ingredients and whisk the dressing in a small bowl.

-• Assemble the salad: toss lettuce and rocket in half of the dressing then top with roasted vegetables, pan-fried chorizo, feta and walnuts; drizzle with the remaining dressing.
+Toss lettuce and rocket in half of the dressing then top with roasted vegetables, pan-fried chorizo, feta, and walnuts; drizzle with the remaining dressing.
 You can assemble in individual bowls or one large salad bowl or a platter.

 Notes